Travelling through Malta Like a Local

 The rains of the previous day had disappeared and it was a delightful late September day that greeted us as we walked around the Maltese capital.
 The weather was to continue fair throughout our trip.

-Valetta was founded in 1566 when Jean de Valette – after whom the city is named and who was the Grand Master of the Knights Hospitaller (or Knights of St John) built a fortified city here after Fort Saint Elmo had fallen to the Ottomans the previous year.
+Valletta was founded in 1566 when Jean de Valette – after whom the city is named and who was the Grand Master of the Knights Hospitaller (or Knights of St John) – built a fortified city here after Fort Saint Elmo had fallen to the Ottomans the previous year.

 We had timed tickets for St Johns Co-Cathedral, our first destination, but apart from that we were free to wander around as we liked.

 Dedicated to St John the Baptist, St Johns was built in 1577 and is a masterpiece of Baroque architecture.
-Valetta is most definitely a Baroque city, and it even has its own Baroque Festival in January.
-However, staggering are the walls, it is the amazing floor that grabs my attention.
+Valletta is most definitely a Baroque city, and it even has its own Baroque Festival in January.
+However staggering are the walls, it is what lies below that grabs my attention.
 Described as “the most beautiful floor in the world” on its website, it is littered with marble tombstones commemorating knights of the order.
 I certainly wouldn’t disagree.

 Caravaggio